Pacific Palisades, Los Angeles: Skull Rock Loop

 Skull Rock Loop is a 4-mile-long loop trail with 1,141 ft of elevation gain located near the Temescal Canyon neighborhood.
-This trail is frequented by both rock climbers and birders, as it is home to both rocky terrain and an abundance of different bird species.
-Skull Rock Loop branches off from the nearby Temescal Canyon Trail, and features a waterfall as well as its namesake "Skull Rock" which is rock formation names for its resemblance to a skull.
+This trail is frequented by both rock climbers and birders, as it is home to rocky terrain and an abundance of bird species.
+Skull Rock Loop branches off from the nearby Temescal Canyon Trail, and features a waterfall as well as its namesake "Skull Rock", a rock formation named for its resemblance to a skull.
 The entrance to the trail offers free street parking or a daily rate in the nearby parking lot for $12.

 Trailer Canyon Fire Road

 Trailer Canyon Fire Road is a 4.3 mile-long trail with 925 ft in elevation gain located near the Summit development in the Palisades Highlands neighborhood.
 This trail is wide and paved as it doubles as a fire road, it is also used by mountain bikers and birdwatchers.
 After 1.5 miles this trail connects with the nearby Temescal Ridge Trail, which takes hikers to the Temescal Gateway Park.
 Trailer Canyon Fire Road has views of the ocean and Temescal Canyon.